CMU-IDS-2020/a3-hello-world/writeup.md

 **Initial Design** As is mentioned before, our first protype followed the trend of homework 2.
 Xiaoyu worked on the interactive plot for feature correlations while Liyun implemented the spatial heatmap for happiness score distribution.
 (6 hours/person)

-**Second Round Brain Storming** As mentioned in the introduction before, we rethough about our app and did a second round brain storming to make our app more tightly-focused on showing the relationship rather than covering many different aspects.
+**Second Round Brain Storming** As mentioned in the introduction before, we rethought about our app and did a second round brain storming to make our app more tightly-focused on showing the relationship rather than covering many different aspects.
 (4 hours/person)

 **Final Design** Having learnt about the issue of initial design, we basically reimplemented everything based on our new design.
 For efficient coding, we worked in turn as a driver and navigator/researcher which is a popular team programming technique.
 (10 hours/person)

-Overall, we roughly spent 26 per person on developing the app.
+Overall, we roughly spent 23 per person on developing the app.
 The most time-consuming aspect should be figuring out efficient plots for dataset exploration.